-Toast offers every tool you need to run a successful restaurant, though some come at an additional cost.
-You’ll find all the usual POS functions present and accounted for: forced and optional menu modifiers, custom floorplans, unlimited user permissions, table, seat, and course management, and check splitting.
+Toast offers every tool you need to run a successful restaurant, although some come at an additional cost.
+You’ll find all the usual POS functions present and accounted for: forced and optional menu modifiers, custom floor plans, unlimited user permissions, table, seat, and course management, and check splitting.

 In addition to those features, Toast offers:

 - All-in-one baseline POS: Toast users have a single point of contact for their POS and payments operations.
-The Toast POS includes detailed reporting, table, menu, course and seat management, and an intuitive user interface.
+The Toast POS system includes detailed reporting, table, menu, course and seat management, and an intuitive user interface (UI).

-- Inventory by xtraCHEF: Toast has discontinued its built-in inventory management system and replaced it with xtraCHEF by Toast, a tool that it purchased in 2021. xtraCHEF integrates with QuickBooks and includes real-time ingredient tracking, vendor and purchase order management, and accounts payable automation.
+- xtraCHEF by Toast: Toast has discontinued its built-in inventory management system and replaced it with xtraCHEF by Toast, a tool that it purchased in 2021. xtraCHEF integrates with QuickBooks and includes real-time ingredient tracking, vendor and purchase order (PO) management, accounts payable (A/P) automation, a digital cookbook, drag-and-drop recipe builder, and forecasting tools.
 Users will need to contact Toast’s sales team for pricing.

-- Kitchen Display System (KDS): Toast has one of the most user-friendly KDS screens available.
-Its color-coded tickets display order status and order type (for here, takeout, delivery, etc.).
+- Kitchen display system (KDS): Toast has one of the most user-friendly KDS screens available.
+Its color-coded tickets display order status and order type, such as for here, takeout, or delivery.
 The hardware is more robust than a standard iPad and is built to withstand hot and frequently steamy kitchen environments.

 Toast offers a ton of restaurant-supporting tools that you cannot find anywhere else.
-It has a laser focus on the restaurant industry and it really shows, especially in the payroll and human resources departments.
+It has a laser focus on the restaurant industry, and it shows, especially in the payroll and human resources (HR) departments.
 Expand the sections below for an in-depth look at Toast’s functions.

 Toast’s comprehensive Payroll and Team Management module is the best workforce management available in a restaurant POS.
 It is available as an optional add-on at a custom-quoted price.